Center for Student Success

 The goal of Residence Life is to enrich the college experience and strengthen the sense of community for all students.
 Research shows that the first two years of college are a critical time for students to develop academic and social networks.
 Students who live on campus are more likely to be involved and graduate in four years.
 Therefore, Edgewood College is committed to providing a supportive and positive residential environment conducive to student engagement and learning for all students.

 The Residence Life staff is comprised of three full-time and one part-time professional staff members and a team of student staff members (Resident Assistants and Apartment Coordinators).
 Our student staff are upper-class students who provide leadership in the residence halls.
-Three of the professional staff live on campus as well to promote safety, support, and community for residents.
+Three of our professional staff live on campus as well to promote safety, support, and community for residents.

 The Security staff is responsible for the safety and security of residents, staff and visitors, campus buildings, and grounds.
 Security officers patrol the campus, monitor parking, provide escorts when requested and act as liaisons with local police and fire agencies.
 To summon an officer or report an emergency, campus members may dial 608.663.4321, or call the Campus Assistance Center at 608.663.4444.
 Security officers are on duty 24 hours per day, 7 days per week.
 To report a security or safety concern that is not an emergency, campus members may contact the Security Department at 608.663.3285.
 The Security Office is located in the Weber lobby.
 A majority of the security staff have law enforcement training and experience.
 They are available to assist you with a wide range of issues involving security and safety on and off campus.